mashh-lab/agents/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to open an issue or submit a pull request.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

+We also expect everyone participating in our community to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+Please make sure you are familiar with it.

+### How to Contribute

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)